metaesque/meta/README.md

    - implementing 'str' using 'const char*'
       - no length, no convenient methods for various things.
       - not viable

+   - implementing 'str' using 'const std::string' and std::string_view
+      - when used in a field or local var:
+         - @str --> std::string
+         - &str --> const std::string&
+         - *str --> const std::string*
+      - when used as an arg or return of a method
+         - @str --> std::string_view
+         - &str --> std::string_view or const std::string_view&
+         - *str --> const std::string_view*

    - implementing 'str' using 'const std::string'
       - variants: